 Patients were followed up 1week, 1 month and at 6month post operatively.
+The patients answered questionnaire consisting of the questions regarding subjective improvement of their symptom of nasal obstruction.
 Minimum follow-up was 6 months, with a range of 6 to 12 months.
-The subjective assessment and objectively both preoperatively and postoperatively using NOSE questionnaire and rigid nasal endoscopy.
-Friedman test applied for assessment of the improvement.